The Corbomite Maneuver: Plot

 The USS Enterprise, commanded by Captain James T. Kirk, finishes a third day of star mapping when novice navigator Lt.
-Dave Bailey spots a large spinning multi-colored cube floating in space.
+Dave Bailey spots a large multi-colored cube spinning in space.
 He advocates attacking it with phasers.
-Kirk instead orders the ship to back away from the object.
+Kirk instead orders the ship to back away.
 The cube pursues them, emitting harmful radiation, and Kirk reluctantly destroys it.

-As Kirk is having lunch in his quarters, a gigantic glowing sphere approaches the Enterprise, filling the bridge viewscreen even at low magnification.
-Commander Balok identifies his ship as the Fesarius, the flagship of the "First Federation", explaining that the destroyed cube was a border marker.
-Balok ignores Kirk's greetings and announces that he will destroy the Enterprise for trespassing into First Federation territory and destroying the marker buoy.
+A gigantic sphere approaches the Enterprise, which Bailey notes that even at a distance of "5,000 meters" (5 km) fills the screen; Spock describes it as a "mile" in diameter (1,600 m or 1.6 km).
+The Enterprise hails the vessel, and Commander Balok answers: he identifies the sphere as the Fesarius, the flagship of the "First Federation".
+The destroyed cube was a border marker.
+Balok announces that he will destroy the Enterprise for trespassing into First Federation territory and destroying the marker.
 He gives the crew ten minutes to pray to their deities.

-First Officer Spock obtains a visual of Balok, a blue-skinned humanoid with constantly shifting facial features.
-Bailey succumbs to hysteria, and Kirk orders him off the bridge.
-Dr. McCoy rebukes Kirk, arguing that Bailey's outburst was a result of Kirk putting too much pressure on him, and pointing out that he warned Kirk of Bailey's condition ahead of time.
+First Officer Spock obtains a visual of Balok, who appears to be a blue-skinned humanoid with constantly shifting facial features.
+Bailey becomes hysterical, and Kirk relieves him.
+Dr. McCoy argues that Bailey's outburst was a result of Kirk putting too much pressure on him, and noting that he warned Kirk of Bailey's condition.
 The argument inspires Kirk to try bluffing Balok.
-He tells Balok that the Enterprise contains "corbomite", a substance that automatically destroys any attacker, and claims he has little regard for the fact that the Enterprise would also be destroyed in the exchange.
-While Kirk awaits a response, Bailey contritely asks permission to resume his duties, which Kirk grants.
-Balok demands proof of corbomite's existence, but when Kirk refuses, he does not destroy the Enterprise.
-Instead, a small tug ship detaches from the Fesarius and tows the Enterprise deep into First Federation space, where Balok states the crew will be interned on an Earth-like planet and the Enterprise destroyed.
+He tells Balok that the Enterprise contains "corbomite", a substance that destroys any attacker, and claims little regard for the fact that the Enterprise would also be destroyed.
+When Bailey learns with the rest of the crew about their potentially impending doom, he contritely asks to resume his duties, which Kirk grants.

+After ten minutes comes and goes, Balok says that the destruction of the Enterprise has been delayed, and demands proof of corbomite's existence.
+When Kirk refuses, Balok states after another interval that the crew will be interned on an Earth-like planet and the Enterprise then destroyed.
+A small tug ship detaches from the Fesarius and starts towing the Enterprise deep into First Federation space.
 Intuiting that the tug ship's tractor beam cannot be as powerful as that of the Fesarius, Kirk orders the Enterprise to engage the engines at right angles to their course.
-Just as its engines are about to explode from overload, the Enterprise breaks free.
-This apparently disables the alien vessel, as the crew picks up a distress call which its mother ship does not answer.
+Just as its engines are about to overload, the Enterprise breaks free.
+This apparently disables the alien vessel; the crew picks up a distress call which its mother ship does not answer, and which Uhura estimates would be too weak for them to hear anyway.